 As you probably noticed, there are numerous diet plans online.
 All are varied in benefits, making it hard to determine where to start if you are interested in one of them.
 One particular diet plan that has been getting fantastic reviews for its benefits is the Mediterranean diet plan.
 If you have been thinking about starting a Mediterranean diet 30-day meal plan, then you are in the right place.

 To begin with, this diet plan is based on a very simple and straightforward concept.
-This is none other than the consumption of whole grains.
+This is none other than the consumption of whole grains and other plant-based foods.
 Note, however this is not the only food product included in this meal plan.
 There are other numerous and healthy food groups that are key to this diet plan.

 This article will touch on the primary components of the Mediterranean diet plan.
 These include the areas like its primary concept, benefits, downsides, and sample meal plans.
 Read on to get more insight into this diet before you start your Mediterranean diet 30-day meal plan.